 An Oakland-based environmental nonprofit is threatening to sue Pacific Steel Casting in federal court.

-Communities for a Better Environment (CBE) plans to file suit against the West Berkeley steel foundry 60 days from May 5 for violating the Clean Air Act, federal legislation enacted in 1990 that sets limits on air pollution.
+Communities for a Better Environment (CBE) plans to file suit against the West Berkeley steel foundry 60 days from May 5 under the Clean Air Act, according to a statement of intent obtained by the Daily Planet Tuesday.

 CBE, under the legal tutelage of Golden Gate University School of Law Environmental Law and Justice Clinic, alleges that the steel company has, in several instances, exceeded emissions limits and failed to adequately report breaches.

 CBE is filing the lawsuit in the United States District Court for the Northern District of California.
 Under the act, plaintiffs may hold Pacific Steel accountable for civil penalties and legal fees.